wdolek/w4k-aspnetcore-correlator/docs/configuration.md

 correlatorOptions.Forward = PropagationSettings.KeepIncomingHeaderName();
 ```

-Notice that `KeepIncomingHeaderName(string = null)` has argument.
+Notice argument of `KeepIncomingHeaderName(string)`.
 When Correlation ID is not received, there's
 obviously no way how to determine _incoming header_ - and this is the place where you can help Correlator to know
 how to propagate correlation.